UmarRafaqat/StyleSenseAI/readme.md

-1. Project Title
+#1.
+Project Title
-StyleSense: AI-Based Fashion Design System for New Clothing Styles
+##StyleSense: AI-Based Fashion Design System for New Clothing Styles

-2. Introduction
+#2.
+Introduction
 StyleSense is an AI-driven system designed to generate innovative and unique clothing designs based on trending fashion styles.
 The system scrapes images of popular clothing items from online sources, processes them, and leverages advanced AI models to blend and generate fresh clothing styles.

 Key Features: